 - Select OK.
 The implementation will no longer appear in the Implementations list.

-If you need to restore the deleted implementation, contact Bazaarvoice Client Care .
+If you need to restore the deleted implementation, contact Bazaarvoice Support .

 Use deployment zones to publish your implementations to staging and production environments.
 By default, the Site Manager page includes one deployment zone called Main Site.